w3f/Grants-Program/applications/wika-network.md

 * UI design:
     - The web app and the browser extension are already available to test the UI, iterate and improve the design.
-    Follow the [Getting Started](https://www.wika.network/docs/guides/getting-started) guide to give it a try.
+    Follow the [Testing](https://www.wika.network/docs/contribute/test-browser-ext) guide to give it a try.

 * Data models and code of the core functionality:
     - [Likes pallet](https://github.com/randombishop/wika_node/blob/master/pallets/likes/src/lib.rs)